cliffordx/legalbai/Index_Cards.md

 ---

 ## Index Card as Zettelkasten
-Today, I received 15 sets of 100 sheets of white ruled index cards  4"x6" size.
-Two (2) ago I recieved the same but its six (6) different colored index cards.
+Today, I received 15 sets of 100 sheets of white ruled index cards  with dimension of 4" x 6".
+Two (2) days ago I also received the same except  that it was six (6) sets of different color of index cards.

 ## What Zettelkasten?